mickfuzz/makecode-platformer-101/gamePatterns.md

 - Double Jump
 - Following Enemies

-## Game Polish to change the look and feel of the game
+## Game Polish

+Change the look and feel of the game and add to the story

 - Add Instructions and Comment between Levels
 - Simple Animation of Enemy
 - Animate Walking of Player

+## Game Space

-## Change parts of the Game Space
+Change the shape or nature of the playing space of the game.

 - [Add More Levels](moreLevels)
 - Change shape of levels

-## Challenge and Systems - Games get harder as you progress to keep your interest
+## Challenge and Systems

+Through challenge and systems, games get harder as you progress to keep your interest.

 - Power up for higher jump
 - Have to collect all food before progressing